Documentation

 Placing the order

-Send a request to the Place order endpoint using the orderForm you built as the request body.
+Place a new order via the Place order endpoint using the orderForm you built as the request body.

-Upon receiving a 201 Created response, take note of these four pieces of information:
+Upon receiving a 201 Created response, take note of these five pieces of information:

 • orderId - ID of the order within VTEX’s Order Management System (OMS).
 You can find the orderId within each object in the orders array.